pca006132/PCC/README.md

 ## Features
 + Simple syntax, allowing users to focus on their commands.
-+ Ability to compile commands into advancement modules, function txt files, and command block chains.
++ Ability to compile commands into advancement modules, function txt files, and (eventually) command block chains.
 + JavaScript command generation; for example, creating one command per direction the player could look.
 + The user can define custom annotations and command functions.